marsel-khusnutdin/M-Ligue/README.md

 ## Data cleaning

-Results tables that are downloaded from the internet are not intended for analysis, so first I manipulated the data so I could build a dashboard based on it.
-We have also the Answers table, which is connected with the Results table on Tournament and the Number of questions.
-Additionally, we have a table with the number of players on our team, who participated in games.
+Results tables that are downloaded from the internet (and can be seen in _Example of Game_ results file) are not intended for analysis, so first I manipulated the data so I could build a dashboard based on it.
+The result of this transformation is in _Consolidated_ file.

+We have also the _Answers_ table, which is connected with the _Consolidated_ table on Tournament and the Number of questions.
+Additionally, we have a _Team list_ table with the number of players on our team, who participated in games.

+The process of transforming downloaded file with Results is [here (ipynb format)](https://github.com/marsel-khusnutdin/M-Ligue/blob/main/M-ligue%20results.ipynb).

 ## Data visualization